Hannes8210/Party_manifestos/README.md

 ## Requirements

+* Python 3 / jupyter

-An account on the Google Cloud platform (GCP) and creating a JSON file containing the GCP service account key (https://cloud.google.com/translate/docs/setup). <br>
+* An account on the Google Cloud platform (GCP) and creating a JSON file containing the GCP service account key (https://cloud.google.com/translate/docs/setup). <br>
-An account at https://manifesto-project.wzb.eu/ and creating and storing the API key as an environmental variable "api_key_manifesto_project".
+* An account at https://manifesto-project.wzb.eu/ and creating and storing the API key as an environmental variable "api_key_manifesto_project".

-Files in the current working directory:
+* Files in the current working directory:
   * JSON file containing the GCP service account key
   * manifestos_parlgov_linktable.csv

-Language/modules:
-* Python 3
-* nltk
-* textblob
-* wordcloud
-* statsmodels
-* google-cloud-translate
-* numpy
-* pandas
-* matplotlib
-* seaborn
-* os
-* requests
-* json
-* sqlite3
-* re
-* collections
+## Installation

+pip install -r requirements.txt

 ## Aim of the project